 Museum of Applied Arts and Sciences is subject to the NSW Privacy and Personal Information Protection Act (1998).
 The Museum’s Privacy Management Plan outlines how the Museum complies with the Act.

 The Museum of Applied Arts and Sciences offers regular email bulletins.
 In sending email newsletters MAAS complies with the Australian Government’s Spam Act 2003.
-By signing up for an email newsletter you are explicitly giving consent to receive that newsletter at the regular interval specified at the time of signing up.
+By signing up for an email newsletter, you are explicitly giving consent to receive marketing emails from the Powerhouse.
 All bulk emails have an opt-out feature in their footer and the secure email service MAAS utilises explicitly prevents resending to any addresses that have opted out.
-Email addresses attached to one list are never merged or added into other MAAS lists.
-All these lists are also covered by the NSW Privacy and Personal Information Protection Act (1998) and are never passed on to, traded or sold to third parties.
+All these lists are also covered by the NSW Privacy and Personal Information Protection Act (1998).

 Automatic logging of information